Execution Layer

 Quick reference to the toolkit surface — what each tool does, when to use it, and how it fits into the execution model.

-Tool Purpose When to use Command
+Tool Purpose When to use Access

 Rollback and recovery